 If the cold doesn’t bother you or your kids, get out there!
 Build a snowman, go sled riding, or take the family skiing, snow tubing, or snowboarding (with close adult supervision and safety equipment).
 The kids can even help with shoveling small areas under your supervision.
 If you’re outside, make sure you are dressed appropriately, and take other safety precautions to stay warm, prevent frostbite, and have fun.

 Limit Time Spent on Video Games, Television, and Other Media

 It’s important to keep your kids from sitting around too much, which can be easy to do once the temperatures drop.
 Make sure the time spent on screen media is limited to one or two hours daily, and try to incorporate children’s exercise video games, such as Wii FitTM or Kinect® for Xbox®.

 Just walking around the shopping center with your kids is a good way to get moving.
 You can even take the stairs instead of escalators or elevators.

 Whatever you decide to do to get your kids moving this winter, be sure that you’re staying active, too, so that you can set a healthy example.

-For more information on making sure your child is maintaining a healthy weight, please visit the Children’s Hospital of Pittsburgh of UPMC Weight Management and Wellness Center webpage.
+For more information on making sure your child is maintaining a healthy weight, please visit the UPMC Children’s Hospital of Pittsburgh Endocrine Wellness Center webpage.